google_counter

 This clinic specializes in integrative cancer care involving the use of conventional oncology and advanced biological therapies.
 The method has more than 40 years of experience and is aimed at strengthening the immune system and reducing the side effects of first-line treatment.
 The protocols were developed to provide effective immunity in patients with primary liver cancer or advanced HCC.

-This center employs innovative strategies combining immunotherapy with six hyperthermia techniques in an outpatient setting.
+This center employs innovative strategies combining immunotherapy treatment for liver cancer in Germany with six hyperthermia techniques in an outpatient setting.
 The approach aims to enhance both immune cell activity and tumor targeting, supplementing targeted therapy for advanced HCC to improve both survival and quality of life.

 A Medical Journey: Every Step of the Way With Booking Health